xiaopv/xiaopv.github.io/_publications/2014-12-01-SubtleInvariants.md

 title: "Subtle Invariants of <var>F</var>-crystals"
 collection: publications
 permalink: /publication/2014-12-01-SubtleInvariants
-excerpt: In this paper, we prove Vasiu conjecture that the isomorphism number of an <var>F</var>-crystal is equal to its level torsion.
+excerpt: In this paper, we prove Vasiu's conjecture that the isomorphism number of an <var>F</var>-crystal is equal to its level torsion.
 date: December, 2014
 venue: 'Journal of Ramanujan Mathematical Society'
 paperurl: http://www.mathjournals.org/jrms/2014-029-004/2014-029-004-003.html